 When it comes to cheap products (with high eCommerce profit margins) a popular technique for finding what to sell is using “trends exploration”.
 Using eBay Explore to find products for dropshipping, for example, might be a great way to source many cheap trending products.

 The truth is that it is entirely wrong to say that cheap products should not be found using the sniping technique, or that you should not sell expensive products that are hot and trending.
 You can combine everything you have learned in this article.
 And remember to maintain an 80% trending products and 20% “long tail” products ratio, no matter if they are cheap or expensive.
-And try to also maintain a similar ratio between cheap and expensive products.
-You can use both sniping and trend exploration because there is no unified formula for success, and you have to find what profit margin for dropshipping works better for you.
+Additionally, try to also maintain a similar ratio between cheap and expensive products.
+You can use both sniping and trend exploration because there is no unified formula for success, and you have to find what is a good profit margin for drop shipping for your eCommerce store, check different profit margins, and understand which one works better for you.